 PrintrBot Play (FFF)

 PrintrBot closed shop on July 18, 2018.
-We continued to operate a small and dwindling fleet of PrintrBot Plays until August 2019.
-Parts are no longer available and the platform has been retired.
+We continued to operate a small but dwindling fleet of PrintrBot Plays until the last remaining 3d printer failed in August 2019.
+This service has been retired.

 Form 2 (SLA)